'Gross negligence': $30,000 fine for not paying Hawke's Bay vineyard workers

 "Employers need to be mindful of the risk of employment law breaches in the supply chain.
 Such exploitation can be damaging to the wellbeing of vulnerable workers but also to the business in terms of branding.

-"Failing to ensure employees receive their minimum entitlements undercuts businesses that do the right thing and jeopardises exports and domestic sales," he said.
+"Failing to ensure employees receive their minimum entitlements undercuts businesses that do the right thing and jeopardises exports and domestic sales."

 The workers were brought to New Zealand on visitor visas by Christina Kewa and Antony Swarbrick, using the trading name Global 4040.